Research carried out in October and November 2019, with revisions in October/November 2020 and May 2021.

 We do not know of any slave free options for other prawn and shrimp products - sadly, this includes dumplings.

 Whole lobster from Australia, or whole New Zealand crayfish that are being marketed as lobster.

 We know of no slave-free options for scampi.

 Unpeeled crabs from New Zealand or Australia.
-You will most commonly find blue swimmer crabs from Australia (they’re even sold at Countdown), although sometimes you’ll also see unpeeled Australian spanner crabs and New Zealand paddle crabs.
+You’re most likely to see Australian spanner crabs and New Zealand paddle crabs; you may also see blue swimmer crabs, but make sure they’re marked as being from Australia.
 Unpeeled mud crabs are widely sold at fish shops - so long as they’re from Australia they are also slave-free.

 We know of no slave-free options for crawfish.

 The term ’squid’ refers to about 300 different species, 30-40 of which are fished commercially.
 They are mostly caught in the Pacific and Atlantic oceans.
 Like scampi, squid is a deepwater fish, so fishing grounds occur far from land.
 Squid boats fishing in New Zealand waters typically stay out for 6 months without a break, for example.
 This makes squid a fish with a high risk of slavery in its supply chain as fishers have little recourse to help if their captain wishes to hold them against their will.

 There have been many reports of slavery on squid boats.
 The only conviction for slavery in New Zealand waters occurred on a squid boat; Aung Ye Tung tells his story of slavery on an Indonesian squid boat here; and in 2019 the crew of a North Korean squid boat systematically killed all the officers on board in an attempt to escape harsh treatment.